Slawomir Gromadzki

 He beholds its impending fate, and His decision is made.
 He will save man at any cost to Himself.

-Having made the decision, He fell dying to the ground from which He had partially risen.
 Where now were His disciples, to place their hands tenderly beneath the head of their fainting Master, and bathe that brow, marred indeed more than the sons of men?
 The Saviour trod the wine press alone, and of the people there was none with Him.

+But God suffered with His Son.
 Could mortals have viewed the amazement of the angelic host as in silent grief they watched the Father separating His beams of light, love, and glory from His beloved Son, they would better understand how offensive in His sight is sin.

 He had borne that which no human being could ever bear; for He had tasted the sufferings of death for every man.